 After the successful release of its primary payload, the Fregat embarked on a complex pre-programmed sequence, including multiple firings of its main engine, to deliver its secondary payloads into two different orbits.
-The payloads in the micro-sat range were to be released at an altitude of 580 kilometers and inclination 97.7 degrees, while the nano-satellites (also known as cubesats) were to be dropped at an altitude of around 530 kilometers and inclination 97.5 degrees.
-The latter group will include a cluster of eight Lemur satellites.
+The payloads in the micro-sat range were to be released at an altitude of 580 kilometers and inclination 97.7 degrees, while the nano-satellites (also known as cubesats) were to be dropped at an altitude of around 530 kilometers and an inclination of 97.5 degrees.
+The latter group included a cluster of eight Lemur satellites.

 According to Roskosmos, the deployment process lasted 4.5 hours after liftoff and all the secondary payloads had been succesfully separated from the Fregat upper stage.
-It was up to owners of individual satellites to confirm their health in orbit.
+It was up to the owners of individual satellites to confirm their health in orbit.